NixOS/rfcs/rfcs/0067-common-override-interface-derivations.md

 # Summary
 [summary]: #summary

-Define commonly used attributes for overriding in Nixpkgs.
+Define commonly used attributes for overriding of derivations in Nixpkgs.

 # Motivation
 [motivation]: #motivation